The SOIL Board of Directors gathered in Port-au-Prince for its first meeting in Haiti in March 2016.

 Dr. Sasha Kramer: Executive Director

 Dr. Sasha Kramer is an ecologist and human rights advocate who has been living and working in Haiti since 2004.
 She received her Ph.D. in Ecology from Stanford University in 2006 and co-founded SOIL that same year while also completing a postdoctoral research position with the Collaboratory for Research on Global Projects at Stanford.
 While Sasha spends the majority of her time living and working in Haiti, she is also a global advocate for the recycling of nutrients in human waste, helping others implement sustainable sanitation projects and inspiring people around the world to participate in the sanitation revolution.
 Sasha is an Adjunct Professor of International Studies and a Visiting Scholar at the Center for Latin American Studies at the University of Miami.
 She is also a National Geographic Emerging Explorer, an Architect of the Future with the Waldzell Institute, and 2014 Schwab Foundation Social Entrepreneur of the Year.

-Moira Duvernay is an attorney with the Law Offices of Amitai Schwartz in Emeryville, California.
-Her practice focuses on civil rights litigation and criminal appellate work, including death penalty appeals.
+Moira Duvernay is a human rights attorney whose love affair with Haiti started when she worked in Haiti as a teacher in 1998.
+Currently, she serves as Deputy Director of the Center for Gender & Refugee Studies based at UC Hastings College of the Law in San Francisco, California.
+Moira is an experienced litigator in the areas of international human rights, civil rights, and other public law matters.
+She was named a “Rising Star” in California’s Super Lawyer magazine in 2013 and 2014 for her civil and criminal appellate work, including a death penalty appeal.
 Previously, Moira served as a staff attorney for the Center for Justice and Accountability in San Francisco.
 She litigated high-impact international human rights cases on behalf of survivors of torture or other severe human rights abuses, serving as counsel in legal victories against death squad leaders and former military officers from around the world.
 In March 2007, Moira was named an Attorney of the Year by California Magazine for her role in the securing a $19 million judgment against a Haitian death squad leader who was living in New York.
-Moira has a B.A. in International Relations from Brown University and a J.D. from UC Hastings College of the Law, where she helped found the Hastings-to-Haiti Partnership.
-Before becoming a lawyer, Moira worked as a teacher in Haiti, and as the Haitian Program Coordinator for the San Francisco-based human rights group, Global Exchange.
-She speaks Haitian Creole, Spanish, and French.